 The Phase III Hip Fracture Study (Hipgen study) has been awarded an $8.7 million grant from European Union’s Horizon 2020 program, which is its largest Research and Innovation program.
 The collaborative project includes leading European research institutes and clinical sites, which undertake an extensive scientific program in parallel to the trial, using in-depth immunological, endocrine, and molecular analyses to better understand the mechanism of action of PLX-PAD in hip fracture.

-PLX-PAD program in hip fracture might also be eligible for the EMA’s Adaptive Pathways pilot project as well as the Breakthrough Therapy designation and benefit from the 21st Century Cures Act.
+PLX-PAD program in hip fracture might also be eligible for the EMA’s Adaptive Pathways pilot project which may allow for early marketing approval in Europe, as well as the Breakthrough Therapy designation and benefit from the 21st Century Cures Act.

 Femoral neck fracture is the most common form of hip fracture with annual treatment costs in the U.S. estimated to be between $10 to $15 billion, and are expected to rise due to the aging population, with mortality rates of up to 36%.